Sexually Transmitted Infections Are On The Rise

 • The vagina is an internal organ, which can make it more difficult to see symptoms, such as rashes or sores, unlike the penis, which is external.

-• Symptoms such as discharge and vaginal itching are also symptoms of common yeast infections, making it easier for women to consider them just another minor concern rather than an STD.
+• Symptoms such as discharge and vaginal itching are also symptoms of common yeast infections, making it easier for women to consider them just another minor concern rather than an STI.

-The effects of STDs are particularly concerning for women:
+The effects of STIs are particularly concerning for women:

-• STDs can also cause ectopic pregnancies, which can result in infertility and even threaten the mother’s life if the condition isn’t identified early enough.
+• STIs can also cause ectopic pregnancies, which can result in infertility and even threaten the mother’s life if the condition isn’t identified early enough.

-• Pregnant mothers can pass STDs to their unborn child, resulting in a variety of difficulties, including brain damage, low birth weight, early delivery, and stillbirth.
+• Pregnant mothers can pass STIs to their unborn child, resulting in a variety of difficulties, including brain damage, low birth weight, early delivery, and stillbirth.

-• HPV is the most common STD in women and is the most common cause of cervical cancer.
+• HPV is the most common STI in women and is the most common cause of cervical cancer.
 While HPV also affects men, serious health problems for men are less common.

-All of our urgent care centers can test for STDs.
+All of our urgent care centers can test for STIs.
 Samples will be sent to a lab with results received within 24-72 hours.
 Weekend tests will be received by the lab on Monday.

-Sources: northwestern.edu, acog.org, iwannaknow.org, ashasexualhealth.org, bcm.edu, northwestern.edu, aarp.org
+Sources: CDC.gov, northwestern.edu, acog.org, iwannaknow.org, ashasexualhealth.org, bcm.edu, northwestern.edu, aarp.org

 Feel Better Faster